 4. Frequently assess and monitor neurological status.

-Assess trends in the level of consciousness (LOC), the potential for increased ICP, and helps determine location, extent, and progression of damage.
-Prognosis depends on the neurologic condition of the patient.
+This assesses trends in the level of consciousness (LOC), the potential for increased ICP, and helps determine the location, extent, and progression of damage.
+The prognosis depends on the neurologic condition of the client.
 It may also reveal the presence of TIA, which may warn of impending thrombotic CVA.
-Neurologic assessment includes:
+Neurologic assessment includes a change in the level of consciousness or responsiveness, response to stimulation, orientation to time, place, and person, eye-opening, pupillary reactions to light, accommodation, and size of pupils.

-5. Monitor changes in blood pressure, compare BP readings in both arms.
+5. Monitor changes in blood pressure, and compare BP readings in both arms.

-6. Monitor heart rate and rhythm, assess for murmurs.
+6. Monitor heart rate and rhythm, and assess for murmurs.

 7. Monitor respirations, noting patterns and rhythm, Cheyne-Stokes respiration.